onedata/onedata-documentation/doc/using_onedata/qos.md

 <!-- toc -->

-Quality of Service functionality in Onedata allows you to choose storages (and by this providers) where your data should be kept.
+Quality of Service functionality in Onedata is used to manage file replica distribution and redundancy between supporting Oneproviders.
+Users can define any number of QoS requirements for a file or directory.
+Each requirement consists of target replicas number and an expression that is used to select storages where the replicas should be placed ‐ it is matched against parameters that were assigned to storages by Oneprovider admins.

+If required, data transfers are automatically triggered to satisfy the QoS requirements, and remote changes made to file content are automatically reconciled.
+File replicas corresponding to QoS requirements are protected from eviction.

+Removing a QoS requirement does not automatically remove the replicas that were created during its lifetime, but they are no longer protected.

 ## QoS parameters
 QoS management is based on QoS parameters.
 These parameters are in form `key=value`.